Deliver “Delight and Passion” to people

 When asked about his vision for the future, Ando expressed his joy at seeing the dreams he has had since his student days come true.

-Ando: "I studied architecture as a student, but I joined NOMURA Co.,Ltd. because I wanted to do concept design that were closer to consumers and their daily lives.
-At the same time, I always had the desire to eventually get involved in architecture from a people-centered perspective.
+Ando: "I studied architecture during my student days, but I joined NOMURA Co.,Ltd. because I wanted to do concept design that is closer to consumers and their daily lives.
+At the same time, I have always had the desire to be involved in architecture from a people-centered perspective."

-Recently, I have been entrusted with more architectural projects, and I feel that I am getting closer to the ideal I had as a student.
-I would like to continue to pursue concept design always put people at the center, expanding my field from areas close to people, such as consumers and interiors, to architecture and urban development."
+Recently, I've been given more opportunities to work on architectural projects, and I feel like I'm getting closer to the ideal I envisioned during my student days.
+In the future, I want to continue pursuing concept design that always put people at the center, expanding my scope from aspects close to people, such as living spaces and interiors, to architecture and urban development."

-Nearly 20 years have passed since I joined the company, but my feelings about my work at NOMURA Co.,Ltd. have not changed.
+Nearly 20 years have passed since I joined the company, but my feelings towards my work at NOMURA Co.,Ltd. remain unchanged.

-Ando: "Looking back, NOMURA Co.,Ltd. provided an environment that offered many opportunities if you were willing to learn and take on challenges.
-I was extremely grateful that at each milestone, such as the introduction of digital tools or being transferred to another department, I was able to pursue my interests and challenges.
-I am grateful for the opportunities I was given."
+Ando: "Looking back, NOMURA Co.,Ltd. provided an environment where you could have many opportunities if you had the motivation to learn and take on challenges on your own.
+I was very grateful that I was able to work on things that interested me and that I wanted to challenge myself with at each turning point, such as the introduction of digital tools or a change of department.
+I am thankful for the opportunities I was given."

 From architecture to spatial design, and then to experience design.
 "Space has the power to change people's behavior," is Ando's belief, and he continues to take on new challenges on site today.